In this free watercolor painting lesson, you will learn how to paint fruit in watercolor.

 9" x 12" cold-press watercolor block

-In this demonstration, we are putting two subjects together in a setting; this will add a new challenge and dimension to our painting.
-We will see the setting as one subject and the balance between the items as another subject.
-Painting a still life is a good way to practice applying color and value (darkness vs. lightness).
+In this free watercolor demonstration, I put two different objects together, which adds to the challenge and dimensionality of my painting.
+I first saw the setting as one subject and the balance between the items as another subject.
+Painting a still-life is a good way to practice the temperature of color and the value (darkness vs. lightness) throughout the painting.

-We begin by thinking where to place the main subjects, then work out the visual relationships between the apple, banana and cloth in terms of size.
-Be loose with your drawing until you feel that you have the relationships properly represented.
+I began by thinking where to place the main subjects, then worked out the visual relationships between the apple, the bananas, and the tablecloth in terms of size.
+How much of the watercolor painting will be taken up by the fruit?
+How much cloth?
+I am loose with my drawing until I feel that I have the relationships properly represented.

-Sometimes we skep this step and not doing the pencil sketch on the watercolor paper, however, we do it with light watercolor paint, or do it in my mind.
+Rather than doing a pencil sketch on the watercolor paper, however, I either use a very light paint color to define the composition or do it in my mind.

 Tone and Detail

-After the color relationships have been established, add more detail to the apple, the banana, and the cloth.
-Look for the high and low value points.
-The highlights will remain more or less untouched, so you must build to your darkest points by adding detail.
-Ask yourself, are the darkest and lightest points established?
-Is the color rich enough?
-Add layers of color to the darker areas until you are satisfied.
+After the color relationships have been established, I add more detail to the apple, the banana, and the cloth.
+I am looking for the high and low value points.
+The highlights will remain more or less untouched, so I build to my darkest points by adding detail.
+Are the darkest and lightest points established?
+Is the overall color rich enough?
+I added layers of color to the darker areas until I was satisfied.